All Episodes

 Right.

-They've been on strike for the past uh season, this whole season they've been on strike.
+They've been on strike for the past season.

-The Symphony Orchestra, the Detroit Symphony is on strike and has been for the entire season.
+The Symphony Orchestra, the Detroit Symphony, is on strike and has been for the entire season.

 That's right, is it?